crypto-org-chain/chain-docs/docs/wallets/client-cli.md

 ### Send Funds

-To send funds to another address, you will have to first obtain the other party's address and their view key
+On the other hand, similarly, to send funds to another address, we will have to obtain the receiver's address and their view key in the first place.
+After that, one can insert the view key into the transaction.

 ```bash
 $ ./bin/client-cli transaction new --name Default --type Transfer